LENS REPLACEMENT SURGERY BIRMINGHAM

 What is lens replacement surgery, refractive lens exchange, a multifocal lens & an intraocular lens?

-You can find out about the costs of lens replacement & cataract surgery here.
+Advanced technology intraocular lenses used in lens replacement surgery can give you better vision with freedom from glasses right here in Birmingham.
+And you can find out about the costs of lens replacement & cataract surgery here.

 Dr Mark Wevill holding a model of the eye, demonstrating how the lens of the eye loses flexibility and eventually develops cataracts from age 30 to age 70.